 Annual Pay in Nominal Dollars.
-Massachusetts has seen steady growth in average annual pay over the past decade.
+Massachusetts saw steady growth in average annual pay for most of the past decade, until 2009.
 Average annual pay is computed by dividing the total annual payroll of employees covered by Unemployment Insurance programs by the average monthly number of employees.
 Data are reported by employers covered under the Unemployment Insurance programs.
-Since 2001, average annual wages in the state have grown at a similar average annual rate to the nation, at 3.4 and 3.3 percent, respectively.
-The level of average annual pay in Massachusetts in 2008 was 24.5 percent higher than the national average: \$56,746 compared to \$45,563.
+Since 2001, average annual wages in the state have grown at the same average annual rate to the nation, at 2.9 percent.
+The level of average annual pay in Massachusetts in 2009 (preliminary) was 23.5 percent higher than the national average: \$56,239 compared to \$45,551.
+However, average annual pay in Massachusetts fell slightly in 2009 for the first time in the decade, from \$56,746 in 2008.

 Wage and Salary Disbursements.
 Wage and salary disbursements by place of work is a component of personal income and measures monetary disbursements to employees.
 This includes compensation of corporate officers, commissions, tips, bonuses, and receipts in-kind.
 Although the data are recorded on a place-of-work basis, they are then adjusted to a place-of-residence basis so that the personal income of the recipients whose place of residence differs from their place of work will be correctly assigned to their state of residence.
 The table below details Wage and Salary Disbursements since 1990.
-Between 1998 and 2000, Massachusetts shares of the New England and overall U.S. totals increased, but in the subsequent years the Massachusetts shares decreased slightly, before rising again in 2007 and 2008, reaching 50.2 percent and 2.9 percent respectively in 2008.
+Between 1998 and 2000, Massachusetts shares of the New England and overall U.S. totals increased, but in the subsequent years the Massachusetts shares of New England the U.S. decreased slightly before rising again in 2007 and 2008, then staying constant at 50.2 percent and 2.9 percent respectively in 2009.